ten-protocol/ten-whitepaper/threat-model.md

 Note that the attacker is not directly profit seeking because there is no possibility to withdraw assets until the fork is resolved.

-### How badly will the system fail if the assumptions are violated?
+### How Badly Will The System Fail If The Assumptions Are Violated?
 If all supported hardware manufacturers colluded, they would be able to break the safety of the ledger.